NetworkNerd1337/rcschain/README.md

-# RCS Quantum-Resistant Blockchain File Storage System
+# Ryan's Cool Storage (RCS) Blockchain

-This project implements a multi-node, quantum-resistant blockchain-based file storage system using the Falcon-Padded-1024 signature scheme from PQClean.
-It features a Flask-based web interface for file and folder management, MySQL for persistent storage, and a secure peer-to-peer authentication mechanism to ensure that only trusted nodes can join the network.
-The "RCS" stands for "Ryan's Cool Storage" - I made it, I can name it.
+This project implements a multi-node, quantum-resistant blockchain-based file storage system named **Ryan's Cool Storage (RCS)**, utilizing the Falcon-512 signature scheme from PQClean for both blockchain integrity and peer authentication.
+It features a Flask-based web interface with user authentication, MySQL for persistent storage, and a secure peer-to-peer network with dynamic discovery via an encrypted Distributed Hash Table (DHT).

 ## Features
-- **Quantum Resistance**: Uses Falcon-Padded-1024 for post-quantum cryptographic signatures.
+- **Quantum Resistance**: Uses Falcon-512 for post-quantum cryptographic signatures and authentication.
+- **Optimized Signatures**: Falcon-512 signatures (~666 bytes) are compressed with zlib (~400-500 bytes) for network efficiency.
-- **Multi-Node Support**: Nodes synchronize blocks via a leader-based network, with RSA-based authentication.
+- **Multi-Node Support**: Nodes synchronize blocks via a DHT-based network with dynamic peer discovery.
+- **Encrypted DHT**: Peer data (IP, port, public key) is encrypted with AES-GCM for privacy.
+- **User Authentication**: Requires login to access the web UI, with usernames and bcrypt-hashed passwords stored in MySQL.
-- **Web Interface**: Upload, download, create folders, delete files/folders (empty folders only), move, and copy files/folders via a browser.
+- **Web Interface**: Authenticated users can upload, download, create folders, delete files/folders (recursively), move, and copy files/folders via a browser.
-- **Persistence**: Stores blockchain data in MySQL with node-specific databases (e.g., ```blockchain_db_node1```), with in-memory file system reconstruction on startup.
+- **Persistence**: Stores blockchain data in MySQL with node-specific databases (e.g., `rcschain_db_node1`), with in-memory file system reconstruction on startup.
-- **Security**: Only authorized nodes can join via pre-shared RSA public keys.
+- **Security**: Only trusted nodes with the shared DHT encryption key can join and decipher peer data; UI access is restricted to authenticated users.

 ## Prerequisites
 - **Operating System**: Ubuntu 20.04+ or another Debian-based distribution.